-- Cut flowers from your own yard with your child.
+- Cut flowers from your own yard with your child (or your school’s garden if allowed).
 I love this idea since you can preview the describing words as you find and cut flowers.
 Unfortunately, we didn’t have any flowers in bloom this week in our yard.

 - Use fake flowers.
-This is what I did in the classroom (with the help of the classroom teacher) so that the activity could be used repeatedly.
+This is what I did in the classroom so that the activity could be used repeatedly.
 I would introduce the activity during a speech group as a push-in to the classroom and then it would become one of the centers for the rest of the month!
 I loved being able to have that carry-over with the students and staff.

 Get your hands on some plastic vases or cups to set up your flowers.
 I just used a plastic pitcher for my tall flowers.

-If you want to make and color a “Flower Shop” sign to hang up, that could be a great activity to get your child excited about the activity!
+If you want to make and color a “Flower Shop” sign to hang up, that could be a great activity to get your child/students excited about the activity!